PLANNERS have confirmed they will not stand in the way of developers behind unpopular plans to build 315 new houses on land in Rockwell Green.

 Officials stated in December 2023 how Gladman Developments’ proposal to build the homes and a convenience store in open countryside off Exeter Road could not be supported by planning policy.

-However, cash-strapped Somerset Council has this week confirmed it ‘is not contesting’ the housebuilder’s appeal which was due to be settled by a public inquiry in early-March this year.
+However, Somerset Council has confirmed it ‘is not contesting’ the housebuilder’s appeal which was due to be settled by a public inquiry on March 11 this year.
+The authority has said it will not be able to “successfully defend” its decision at the appeal due to an increase in housing targets.

-Correspondence from Gary Collins, development management at Somerset Council, attached to various documents in relation to the application on the council’s planning portal, states: “The council has considered its position in relation to this appeal, with particular regard to the revised National Planning Policy Framework.
+Correspondence from Gary Collins, development management at Somerset Council, attached to the planning application, states: “The council has considered its position in relation to this appeal, with particular regard to the revised National Planning Policy Framework.
 As a result, the council is not contesting the appeal.
-Instead, the council is working with the appellants on a suitable S106 agreement and an agreed set of conditions.”
+Instead, the council is working with the appellants on a suitable S106 agreement.”

 The agreement conditions include allocating 25 per cent of the new homes as ‘affordable’, providing open space, allotments and a play area, a financial contribution of between £2,283.07 and £4,118.73 per dwelling towards education, a separate financial contribution per house to NHS Somerset, and cash pledges to matters which may arise through the planning process.